 Anyway, Mr Rudd sees that “social gospel” as involving a “Christian socialist critique” which exposes what he claims was a “redistribution of power from the weak to the strong” under Mr Howard.
 He says that part of the church’s prophetic mission is to expose the truth of what industrial relations changes mean for working families.
 Here again: “The purpose of the church is … to speak robustly to the state on behalf of those who cannot speak effectively for themselves.”
 And since the planet, too, cannot speak for itself, the church’s task, says Mr Rudd, is to be increasingly engaged with the environment and specifically global climate change.

 Whilst Mr Rudd says that he would like to see the church give its Christian perspective on government policy, God’s Word is not, it would seem, to have the ultimate authority.
 He says: “A Christian perspective on contemporary policy debates may not prevail.”
 It may, he adds, contribute to the debate provided it is “a Christian perspective, informed by a social gospel or Christian socialist tradition” but becomes just one of a number of “arguments from different philosophical traditions” to be considered in developing secular policy.
-But this ignores that those in authority are subject to God and His Word and must govern in such a way that the clear norms of that Word govern all spheres of political endeavour.
+But this ignores that those in authority are subject to God and His Word and must govern in such a way that the clear norms of that Word govern all aspects of political endeavour.